Image Image

 DUI Defense Strategies in Illinois

 Being charged with DUI in Illinois does not mean you will automatically be convicted.
-A skilled DUI defense attorney can examine the facts of your case and build a strategy to challenge the charges and protect your future.
-Common DUI defense strategies include:
+A DUI defense attorney can review the evidence and create a strategy to defend your rights and protect your future.
+Some of the most effective DUI defense strategies include:

 Challenging the Traffic Stop